thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 the endurance limit will vary as a function of the material selected, the surface treatment (shot peening), and the selected cycle life.

-As described in the documentation section on CYCLE LIFE (below), ODOP:Spring is capable of directly calculating Cycle\_Life only for materials contained in the materials table.
+As described in the documentation section on Cycle Life (below), ODOP:Spring is capable of directly calculating Cycle\_Life only for materials contained in the materials table.
 The FS\_CycleLife variable is the only way of gaging cycle life for user defined material properties (Prop\_Calc\_Method =